thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 The topology files are all in the topology folder.
 Copy them to the target machine's /lib/firmware/intel/ folder.

-The *rmbox* tool is in the *rmbox* folder.
+The *sof-logger* tool is in the *logger* folder.
 Copy it to the target machine's /usr/bin directory.

 Build Linux kernel